samshowalterblog/blog/_posts/git/2020-08-28-the-phd-experiment.md

 <a name = "what-write"></a>
 ### What will I write about?

 I started this blog primarily for personal benefit.
 Just like most, I do not have all the answers when it comes to machine learning.
-However, over time I have picked up little insights from my experience with the field and want to share those.
-I also intend to document my progression as a PhD student to give future PhD students an explicit, of what to expect.
+However, over time I have picked up little insights from my experience that might be worth sharing.
+I also intend to document my progression as a PhD student and give future PhD students an explicit, chronological record of what to expect.

 Accordingly, my posts will be roughly grouped into the following categories.

 - Updates on my PhD research and experience as a student
 - Distillations of past experiences with Machine Learning in industry
-- Short explorations of exciting, new, or cutting edge technology
+- Short explorations of new, exciting, or cutting edge technology
 - Notes on how to be a productive

 For now, these are ordered based on their likelihood of occurrence.
 Over time, I may garner new interests that warrant posts of their own.